jenting/longhorn/enhancements/20210525-async-pull-backups.md

 ### Goals

-Decrease the query latency when listing volume backups _or_ volume snapshot backups in the circumstances like lots of volume backups, lots of volume snapshot backups, or the network latency between the Longhorn cluster and the remote backup store.
+Decrease the query latency when listing backup volumes _or_ backups in the circumstances like lots of backup volumes, lots of backups, or the network latency between the Longhorn cluster and the remote backup target.

 ### Non-goals

-Automatically adjust the remote backup store pull period.
+- Automatically adjust the backup target poll interval.
+- Supports multiple backup targets.
+- Supports API pagination for listing backup volumes and backups.

 ## Proposal

-1. Change the [longhorn/backupstore](https://github.com/longhorn/backupstore) _list_ command behavior, and add two _inspect-volume_ and _head_ commands.
+1. Change the [longhorn/backupstore](https://github.com/longhorn/backupstore) _list_ command behavior, and add _inspect-volume_ command.
-   - The `backup list` command includes listing all backup volumes and the volume snapshot backups and read these metadata.
+   - The `backup list` command includes listing all backup volumes and the backups and read these config.
-     We'll change the `backup list` behavior to perform list only, but not read the metadata.
+     We'll change the `backup list` behavior to perform list only, but not read the config.
-   - Add a new `backup inspect-volume` command to support read backup volume metadata.
+   - Add a new `backup inspect-volume` command to support read backup volume config.
-   - Add a new `backup head` command to support get the file's last modified time.
+   - Add a new `backup config-metadata` command to support get config metadata.
 2. Create a BackupTarget CRD _backuptargets.longhorn.io_ to save the backup target URL, credential secret, and poll interval.
-3. Create a BackupVolume CRD _backupvolumes.longhorn.io_ to save to backup volume metadata.
+3. Create a BackupVolume CRD _backupvolumes.longhorn.io_ to save to backup volume config.
-4. Create a Backup CRD _backups.longhorn.io_ to save the volume snapshot backup metadata.
+4. Create a Backup CRD _backups.longhorn.io_ to save the backup config.
-5. At the existed `setting_controller`, which is responsible creating/deleting BackupTarget CR metadata+spec according to the settings `backup-target`, `backup-target-credential-secret`, and `backupstore-poll-interval`.
+5. At the existed `setting_controller`, which is responsible creating/updating the default BackupTarget CR with settings `backup-target`, `backup-target-credential-secret`, and `backupstore-poll-interval`.
-6. Create a new controller `backup_target_controller`, which is responsible creating/deleting the BackupVolume CR metadata+spec, and updating the BackupTarget CR status.
+6. Create a new controller `backup_target_controller`, which is responsible for creating/deleting the BackupVolume CR.
-7. Create a new controller `backup_volume_controller`, which is responsible creating/deleting Backup CR metadata+spec, updating BackupVolume CR status, and deleting backup volume from the remote backup store.
+7. Create a new controller `backup_volume_controller`, which is responsible:
+   1. deleting Backup CR and deleting backup volume from remote backup target if delete BackupVolume CR event comes in.
+   2. updating BackupVolume CR status.
+   3. creating/deleting Backup CR.
+8. Create a new controller `backup_controller`, which is responsible:
+   1. deleting backup from remote backup target if delete Backup CR event comes in.
-8. Create a new controller `backup_controller`, which is responsible calling longhorn engine/replica to perform snapshot backup to the remote backup store, updating the Backup CR status, and deleting backup from the remote backup store.
+   2. calling longhorn engine/replica to perform snapshot backup to the remote backup target.
+   3. updating the Backup CR status, and deleting backup from the remote backup target.
-9. The HTTP endpoints CRUD methods related to backup volume and volume snapshot backups will interact with BackupVolume CR and Backup CR instead interact with the remote backup store.
+9. The HTTP endpoints CRUD methods related to backup volume and backup will interact with BackupVolume CR and Backup CR instead interact with the remote backup target.

 ### User Stories

-Before this enhancement, when the user's environment under the circumstances that the remote backup store has lots of backup volumes _or_ volume snapshot backups, and the latency between the longhorn manager to the remote backup store is high.
+Before this enhancement, when the user's environment under the circumstances that the remote backup target has lots of backup volumes _or_ backups, and the latency between the longhorn manager to the remote backup target is high.
-Then if the user clicks the `Backup` on the GUI, the user might hit list backup volumes _or_ list volume snapshot backups timeout issue
-(the default timeout is 1 min).
+Then when the user clicks the `Backup` on the GUI, the user might hit list backup volumes _or_ list backups timeout issue (the default timeout is 1 minute).

 We choose to not create a new setting for the user to increase the list timeout value is because the browser has its timeout value also.
 Let's say the list backups needs 5 minutes to finish.
 Even we allow the user to increase the longhorn manager list timeout value, we can't change the browser default timeout value.
 Furthermore, some browser doesn't allow the user to change default timeout value like Google Chrome.

-After this enhancement, when the user's environment under the circumstances that the remote backup store has lots of backup volumes _or_ volume snapshot backups, and the latency between the longhorn manager to the remote backup store is high.
+After this enhancement, when the user's environment under the circumstances that the remote backup target has lots of backup volumes _or_ backups, and the latency between the longhorn manager to the remote backup target is high.
-Then if the user clicks the `Backup` on the GUI, the user can eventually list backup volumes _or_ list volume snapshot backups without timeout issue.
+Then when the user clicks the `Backup` on the GUI, the user can eventually list backup volumes _or_ list backups without a timeout issue.

 #### Story 1

-The user environment is under the circumstances that the remote backup store has lots of backup volumes and the latency between the longhorn manager to the remote backup store is high.
+The user environment is under the circumstances that the remote backup target has lots of backup volumes and the latency between the longhorn manager to the remote backup target is high.
 Then, the user can list all backup volumes on the GUI.

 #### Story 2

-The user environment is under the circumstances that the remote backup store has lots of volume snapshot backups and the latency between the longhorn manager to the remote backup store is high.
-Then, the user can list all volume snapshot backups on the GUI.
+The user environment is under the circumstances that the remote backup target has lots of backups and the latency between the longhorn manager to the remote backup target is high.
+Then, the user can list all backups on the GUI.

 #### Story 3

-The user creates snapshot backup on the Longhorn GUI.
-Now the snapshot backup will create a Backup CR, then the backup_controller reconcile it to call Longhorn engine/replica to perform snapshot backup to the remote backup store.
+The user creates a backup on the Longhorn GUI.
+Now the backup will create a Backup CR, then the backup_controller reconciles it to call Longhorn engine/replica to perform a backup to the remote backup target.

 ### User Experience In Detail